erhant/crypts/README.md

 # TSCrypto

 Basically cryptography & math stuff in TypeScript, totally for educational purposes.
-The code here is probably as unoptimized as it may get, but I tend to take care on DX for the API.
+The code here is probably as unoptimized as it may get, but I try to take more care on DX for the API.

 ## Implementations